Subscribe to our Mailing List!

 Evangelicals do not ask deceased holy Christians to pray for them, Catholics do.

-Catholics, although recognizing this is true in a sense because of Baptism and that this usage occurs in the Bible, are less prone to use that word because it has become a title—“Saint”, with the uppercase “S”—that is normally only ascribed to canonized Catholic Saints that the Church has investigated and found to be worthy of imitation.
+Catholics, although recognizing this is true in a sense because of Baptism and because this language occurs in the Bible, are less prone to use that word because it has become a category and a title within the Catholic Church.

-Evangelicals do not usually believe in Purgatory, which is the belief that there is an intermediary state between Heaven and Hell where one’s temporal (note: not eternal) punishment for sins are dealt with.
-Catholics believe in Purgatory.
+Purgatory is the belief that there is an intermediary state between Heaven and Hell where one’s temporal (note: not eternal) punishment for sins are dealt with.

 Evangelicals usually see Mary as simply a woman chosen by God to give birth to Jesus, and nothing more.

 Catholics hold Mary in high esteem because of her large role in God’s plan for salvation.

 Please note that this was a very basic introduction to these differences.
 Anyone interested in this topic should study each difference more to gain a fuller understanding.